duffelhq/duffel-components/README.md

    } from "@duffel/components/custom-elements";
    ```

-3. Include the custom element on your html
+3. Include the custom element in your HTML

    ```html
    <duffel-ancillaries></duffel-ancillaries>